Chrysler LX platform

-The LX platform is Chrysler's full-size rear wheel drive automobile platform introduced in 2004 for the 2005 model year.
+The LX platform was Chrysler's full-size rear wheel drive automobile platform introduced in 2004 for the 2005 model year.
 The LX was developed in North America to supersede the previous Chrysler LH platform, which had been designed to allow it to be easily upgraded to rear and all-wheel drive.
 The LD Charger, 300 and LA Challenger cars are built at Brampton Assembly in Brampton, Ontario, Canada.
-The European variant and all RHD models were built in Graz, Austria by Magna Steyr from June 2005 until 2010, where they carried the platform designation of LE.
+The European variant and all RHD models were built in Graz, Austria, by Magna Steyr from June 2005 until 2010, where they carried the platform designation of LE.

+Development

+The LX platform was developed from the front wheel drive LH platform that preceded it, with the front suspension reportedly designed in-house, and the five-link rear suspension design taken from the Mercedes-Benz E-Class (W211) with a couple of changes.
+LX platform cars also used a rear differential and W5A580 five-speed automatic transmission derived from the Mercedes 722.6 (which was actually a modified ZF 5HP30).
+All-wheel drive models used a version of the Magna Steyr all-wheel drive system used in the E-Class.

 LX

 Vehicles using the LX platform include: